-I’ve been all week attending a conference and networking in the evenings which meant less than ideal amount of sleep and a couple more wines than my body likes to have.
+I’ve been all week attending a conference and networking in the evenings which meant less than ideal amount of sleep and a couple more glasses of wine than what my body likes to have.
 But, because I like to get ahead of the game, I made these fantastic chia puddings on the weekend for a quick grab in the morning.

 I used empty almond butter jars to store the puddings, but you can use any food container that has a lid if you want to keep them for a few days.

 Two-coloured berry chia puddings with raspberry sauce recipe

 Preparation time: 10 minutes | Cook time: 5 minutes | Total time: 15 min

 - 200 g – strawberries, blueberries or a combination of both (I made these using strawberries)

 - 1 cup – chia seeds

 - 1 cup – golden flax seeds, milled or ground

 - 4 tbsp – collagen powder

 - 1 can/400ml – full-fat coconut milk (substitute for almond or any other milk of your choice)